jbloemendal/test_case_design/README.md

 The SodaMachine provides an exercise to comprehend and practice the concepts of test case design.
 Its an adaptation of the [research from D.C.
 Kunk et al.][7], including a few misstakes.
-You find the weekly content in the branches, the suggested litterature is optional.
+You find the weekly content in the branches, the suggested literature is optional.

 ### week1: Static analysis ###
 * [Decision table][1]